emc211/wp/rlwrap/README.md

 ## CTRL-r

 ### Problem
-You have a cmd that you executed previously that you want to re execute, or edit slightly and execute.
+You have a cmd that you executed previously that you want to re execute or edit slightly and execute without having to re typing the whole thing.
+Or endlessly hitting up until you find it.
-You cant use the ! search as it only find the last instance that looked like this and you've run multiple commands that start this way.
-You need a more comprehesive search.

 ### Solution
 You can search through all your q history by first hitting CTRL-r then typing what you're searching for.